Helping design firms win awards, strengthen brand identities, and attract new clients through collaborative architectural photography.

 -

-I start with a virtual meeting to understand your project goals and review your existing portfolio and design renderings.
-Then I schedule a site visit to develop a shot list and identify lighting opportunities.
-On shoot day, I work through the plan systematically while staying responsive to what the building offers.
-Proofs are delivered within a week.
+I start with a virtual meeting to understand your goals and review your renderings and existing imagery.
+I then schedule a site visit to build the shot list and create a schedule.
+The site visit and the shot list are the two planning steps that matter most, and they inform each other.
+On shoot day I work the plan systematically while staying responsive to what the building offers.

 -